Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 11. Applications: control

 Some application topics might be added mid-semester.
-It is strongly recommended that the students use the book Optimization Models, G.C.
+Relevant Textbooks include: Optimization Models, G.C.
 Calafiore and L. El Ghaoui, Cambridge University Press, October 2014.
+Boyd and Vandenberghe, https://stanford.edu/~boyd/cvxbook/ Lecture notes on Optimization, Pravin Varaiya, https://people.eecs.berkeley.edu/~varaiya/Download/Varaiya-Optimization.pdf Course Reader, https://eecs127.github.io/assets/notes/eecs127_reader.pdf

 Discussion

 Discussion sections will take place every week, and are intended to provide further practice with the material and an opportunity to ask questions in a smaller class environment.
 You may attend any section.
-Discussions will begin on January 19th (the first week of classes).
-The discussions on a given Friday and the next Monday cover the same content.
-The discussion schedule is:
+Discussions will begin on January 21th (the first week of classes).

 Homework

-1. Scanned handwritten work or a LaTeX file containing answers to non-IPython questions.
+1. Scanned handwritten work or a LaTeX file containing answers to non-Jupyter notebook questions.

 Exam Policies